jlelong/LaTeX-Workshop-wiki/Compile.md

 5. **The `.fls` files** LaTeX compilers when called with the `-recorder` option produce a file with `.fls` extension containing all the files _input_ and _output_ during compilation.
 The list of _input_ files contains all classes, packages, fonts, input `.tex` files, listings, graphs, ...
 Using `latexmk` always produces a `.fls` file.

 If no root file is found, most of the features in LaTeX Workshop will not work.
+If you need to debug file inclusion, you can search the logs for

+- `root file`
+- `Input a file.tex from MASTER.tex`: it comes from the static parsing of `include`, `input`, `import`, ...
+- `Found ... from .fls`

 **Note**: for all this to work, you have to open the directory (or one of its antecedents) containing the whole LaTeX project.